healer1064/Blog_React_fullstack_psql_0Auth/README.md

 ## cd into both Project Directories in 2 different terminal windows and then install dependencies

-The "Client" directory contains the react code.
+The "Client" directory contains the React code.
 The "Server" directory contains the code for the node.js express server.
-This project also requries a setup PSQL database to run.
+This project also requries a PSQL database to run.

 For intructions on setting up PSQL visit the offical PSQL website:
 <br />